hodgesds/tokio-cassandra/README.md

 ```

 # Goals
-* implement cassandra v3 protocol leveraging the tokio ecosystem to the fullest
+* implement cassandra v3 protocol leveraging the tokio ecosystem to the fullest.
+Stream as much as possible to reduce the amount of copies to a minium.
 * leave it flexible enough to easily provide support for protocol version 4